SouthbankSoftware/provendb-hyperledger/README.md

 # provendb-hyperledger

-ProvenDB Hyperledger service is a client wallet for a Hyperledger network, which is consumed by ProvenDB Anchor service
+ProvenDB Hyperledger service is a client wallet for a Hyperledger network, which is consumed by ProvenDB Anchor service.
+At the moment, you can use this repo to run a POC Hyperledger testnetwork and a ProvenDB Hyperledger wallet service on the same host.

 ## Usage

+### Prerequisite

+- go: 1.14+

+- docker-compose: 1.26.2+

-### Setup a test network
+### Setup

 1. clone this repo
-2. `./bootstrap.sh`
+2. download necessary deps in this repo: `./bootstrap.sh`
 3. add the following mapping to `/etc/hosts`:

     ```zsh